derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 The code for each drawing tool type makes the most sense when structured as a tree—an Object.
 When organizing all the drawing tools, it makes the most sense to structure them as a list—an Array.
 Over time you will learn to intuit when to use which type.

 On their own, all four variable declarations above are not all that useful.
 An Object is most useful when code can *access* its nested keywords and thus its nested values.
 Likewise, an Array is most useful when code can *iterate* its values.
 We'll cover what it means to iterate an array's values in the Functions section.
-Accessing an object's nested keywords however transitions us into right into the Operators section.
+Accessing an object's nested keywords however transitions us into right into learning about Operators.